Sportsman's Association: Policy

 The Sportsman's Association exists to fight for the restoration of target pistol shooting as a legitimate sport and for fair and effective firearms legislation.
 It believes that the way to help to keep the sport alive is by supporting the government's decision to issue section 5 authority for selected competitors, to train in the UK on the run up to the 2012 Olympics.

-Lobbying MPs, The Home Office & Parliament on behalf of our members.
+Lobbying MPs, The Home Office & Parliament on behalf of members.

 Free advice on licensing matters to members of SAGBNI.

 Free advice on game & deer stalking.